borntorun/grunt-release-build/test/readme.md

   - create remote repo pointing to `simulation/build-simple/remote`
 	- prepare repo (git operations on repo: init, add, commit, add remote)
 	- runs execScenario()
-		- which executes `grunt default` (which will run the releaseit task)
+		- which executes `grunt default` (which will run the releasebuild task)
 		- which executes `git clone remote validation`
 	- does validations/expectations to results
 ```